 The city of Roseville replaced a part on the wheelchair lift on Feb.
 22, 2008 (six weeks before the injury).
 However, the city failed to replace the part properly and as a result, the nuts and bolts began to loosen and literally fall off.
 The city failed to inspect the wheelchair lift on a routine inspection on March 4, 2008, so the condition continued to worsen.
 The driver for MV Transportation who is charged with the duty to inspect the lift, failed to do so and loaded Mr. Avery onto the lift.
 The driver also parked on a severe slope so the lift was tipped down toward the ground.
 To make matters worse, the driver then failed to use the occupant restraint belt to ensure Mr. Avery would stay on the lift.
 The city and MV Transportation combined to create one of the most dangerous situations possible for Mr. Avery, who was relying upon them 100 percent for his safety.

 The lawyers for MV and the city argued it was the fault of Mr. Avery and the Ricon Corporation, who manufactured the lift.
 MV Transportation was so indignant that they only offered a small sum to resolve the case before trial.
 Once the jury left to deliberate, that nominal offer was withdrawn and MV stated they wanted to “go with the jury verdict.”
 Well, the jury awarded Mr. Avery $6.4 million, and apportioned the fault between MV and the city of Roseville.
 MV was held 83 percent at fault and the city was 17 percent.
-That equates to the city being responsible for over $1 million of the judgment.
+That equates to the city being responsible for over $1 million of the judgement.
 MV will be responsible for the remaining $5.4 million.

 A national corporation (MV Transportation, Inc.) and a powerful government entity took on a quadriplegic.
 They threw lawyers and hundreds of thousands of dollars in professional witnesses at Mr. Avery in an attempt to twist the truth.
 After dropping him on his head and taking from him what little he had left, they refused to take responsibility and attempted to take advantage of Mr. Avery and his disability.
 They forced him through a two-year litigation process and then through trial.
-This is a classic case of David versus Goliath.
-The benefit of our legal system is that David can take on Goliath, or even two Goliaths, and get justice.
+This is a classic case of versus Goliath.
+The benefit of our legal system is that can take on Goliath, or even two Goliaths, and get justice.
 This is a wonderful example of just how valuable our legal system is to the citizens of our state.
 Even the most vulnerable of our citizens can beat the most powerful of corporations and obtain justice.

 About The Attorneys